 So, what to do in Ghent for a day?
-Here is my recommended, self-guided itinerary on how to spend on day in Ghent over 40 to add to your solo Belgium travel.
-It’s a lot in one day, but worth it.
-Enjoy!
+Here is my recommended, self-guided day trip itinerary on how to spend one day in Ghent over 50 to add to your solo Belgium travel.
+It’s a lot in one day, but well worth it.

 - 9am – Bruxelles-Central, train to Ghent

 - 9:40am – Arrive Gent St Pieters station / walk to SMK Museum

 - 11:45am – St. Bavo’s Cathedral, The Ghent Altarpiece, Ghent Belfry (no tour)

 - 1:30pm – Liselot’s Beer Tour and Graffiti Street

 - 4-4:30pm – Korenmarkt,St. Michael’s Bridge and walk along the Leie River